core-wg/core-responses/draft-bormann-core-responses.md

 response is insufficient.
 It may also specify for which requests the token can be reused immediately in follow-up requests.
-On unordered transports, or when it's a client's follow-up request and not a response that terminates the token, the client needs to wait until no reordered non-traditional responses can be expected anymore.
+On unordered transports, or when it's a client's follow-up request and not a response that terminates the token, the client needs to wait with reuse until no reordered non-traditional responses can be expected anymore.

 If a non-traditional response answers the original request, no further